 FareShare’s origins began in Melbourne in 2000 when a pastry chef was inspired to take action on food waste and hunger

-FareShare’s purpose-built kitchen in Abbotsford was designed to cook meals at scale using a volunteer workforce supervised by experienced chefs.
+FareShare’s purpose-built kitchen in Abbotsford is designed to cook meals at scale using a volunteer workforce supervised by experienced chefs.
 It produces two types of meals.
 One kitchen cooks nutritious ready- to-eat meals such as casseroles, curries, braises and soups.
 The other focuses on savoury pastries such as quiches, sausages rolls and egg and bacon pies.

 FareShare grows vegetables at three kitchen gardens to add nutrition to our meals.
-These are located on a piece of disused land alongside Victoria Park railway station in Abbotsford, at Moorabbin Airport and on a family farm in Clayton South.
+These are located on a piece of disused land alongside Victoria Park railway station in Abbotsford, at Moorabbin Airport, and on a family farm in Clayton South.
 All three kitchen gardens are tended by volunteers under the supervision of a horticulturalist.
 Crops grown include zucchini, eggplant, carrot, pumpkin, sweet potato and leek.

 1-7 South Audley Street

 Hours: 9am – 5pm Monday to Friday